As you sow, so shall you reap?

 There are certain psychometric tests which aid recruiters to measure the level of EI in an individual.
 While interpreting scores of such tests, one needs to keep in mind that unlike Intelligence Quotient (IQ) which remains fairly stable after a certain age is reach, EI is an evolving construct that can be learnt and inculcated over a period of time.
 Thus, apart from the test scores, sound judgment would be required for the recruiter to gauge whether the individual possesses the five qualities that have been described earlier.
 This can be done using innovative hiring techniques such as the in-basket technique and behavioural interviews.

-If you are building an organization for the future and your employees are your strength, then having the ‘right’ talent will go a long way and help you [as a leader] to avoid a series of people issues.
+If you are building an organization for the future and your employees are your strength, then having the and right talent nurturing emotionally intelligent individuals with motivational training programs will go a long way and help you [as a leader] to avoid a series of people issues.
 After all, who wants to hire a falcon and then train him/her to become a mouse?
 Eh?